Making comparison: Branch vs Subsidiary vs Representative office in Hong Kong

 The taxation of a subsidiary is the same as a local private company in Hong Kong.
 Particularly, the profits of a subsidiary will be subject to two-tier corporate income tax (8.25% for the first 2 million HKD and 16.5% for remaining profits).
 Furthermore, it can be eligible for offshore tax exemption, meaning the profits earned from foreign sources will not be taxed in Hong Kong.

-There is a number of post-registration requirements for a subsidiary in Hong Kong.
-Furthermore, on a yearly basis, the subsidiary must file a Tax Return together with audited accounts to the Inland Revenue Department and an Annual Return to the Companies Registry.
-Find out more: Hong Kong company annual compliance requirements
+There are several annual compliance requirements for a subsidiary in Hong Kong.
+Furthermore, yearly, the subsidiary must file a Tax Return together with audited accounts to the Inland Revenue Department and an Annual Return to the Companies Registry.

 A branch office is deemed as only an extension of its parent company established in another jurisdiction.